Wednesday, November 26, 2025

 I plagued the poor weaver with another question.
 “In that case, what do you call the part of the cloth that faces you while you are weaving,” I asked.

 “I am singing in a choir right now,” she said, “and cannot concentrate.
 Maybe later?”
-I had been driving her mad.
+I was most certainly driving her mad.

-I screwed up my courage and contacted another weaver who has a good grasp of English.
-I tried again to pose my question clearly.
-“How do you name the ‘above’ part of a weaving in the loom and the ‘below’ part?”
+I screwed up my courage and contacted another weaver who has a good grasp of English and tried again to pose my question clearly.
+“What do you call the ‘above’ part of a weaving in the loom and the ‘below’ part?”
 Her answer, in Indonesian, was clear, ‘depan’ (front) and ‘belakang' (back).
 Well, it wasn’t that difficult after all!
 At least I had the terms in Indonesian, and they expressed the same thing as the English.
 All I still had to do was obtain the Batak words.
 I asked for the translation.

 Tu jolo tu pudi” was her response.
 Oh no!
 Not again!
 Once more I was thrown into confusion.
-I knew the words ‘jolo and ‘pudi’; I had translated them as ‘forward’ and ‘backward’.
+I knew the Batak words ‘jolo' and ‘pudi’; I translate them as ‘forward’ and ‘backward’.
 ‘Jolo’, as it pertains to the loom, means ‘towards the weaver’ and ‘pudi’ means ‘away from the weaver’ along the plane of the cloth in the loom.
 Clearly, the Indonesian words for ‘front’ (‘depan’) and ‘back’ (‘belakang’) were not the words that I was searching for.
 They were good translations of the English words ‘forward’ and ‘backward’ but they were not translations for the Batak ‘front’ and ‘back’ of the cloth.
-I had to let it go, and sleep on it for a night.
+I had to let it go again and sleep on it for a night.

-This morning, I had renewed courage.
+This morning I have renewed courage.
 Nothing like a good night's sleep and the penny seems to be dropping.
 The weavers had all been referencing the circular warp, which shifts in the loom in front of them while they work, and which has a beginning and an end, and is situated at an incline, while I had been referring to a surface, the part facing the weaver and the backside of that, as perceived by an onlooker.
-The Sadum weaver, if I had been more mentally agile, had told me that to refer to the ‘front’ of a cloth I had to think in terms not of direction but of clothing!
-The ‘underside’ (from my perspective) when the cloth was in the loom was, for them the 'inside’, the surface of the cloth that is next to the body when the cloth is being worn, and the part that the weaver could see as she wove is the 'outside’, the part that is visible when the cloth is being worn (except in the case of the Sadum).
+The Sadum weaver had told me that to refer to the ‘front’ of a cloth I had to think in terms not of direction but of clothing!
+The ‘underside’ (from my perspective) when the cloth was in the loom was, was for them the 'inside’, the surface of the cloth that is next to the body when the cloth is being worn, and the part that the weaver can see as she weaves is the 'outside’, the part that is visible when the cloth is being worn (except in the case of the Sadum).
 For them the directional words ‘above’ and ‘below’ related to the angle of the loom.
 And ‘face’, in their world, was a word that related to the process of weaving.

 When I contacted the Simalungun weaver, Mak Sandi, this morning to obtain the words in the Simalungun language, it all fell into place and she was crystal clear.
 She understood it in the same way as the Toba weavers, although she used Simalungun words.